• Skip to primary navigation

 How to Make Blueberry Lemon and Yoghurt Muffins

-1. Preheat the oven to gas mark 4/350oF/180oC and line a muffin tin with 12 muffin cases.
-To a bowl, add and combine the self-raising flour, bicarbonate soda and salt.
-Set aside.
-Add the sugar and butter to a stand mixer bowl fitted with a paddle then cream them together for around 2 minutes.
-You can also use a handheld mixer or do this by hand.
+1. Preheat the oven to gas mark 4/350oF/180oC/160oC fan and line a muffin tin with 12 muffin cases.
+To a bowl, add and combine the self-raising flour, bicarbonate soda and salt then set aside.

-3. Bake for around 20 minutes or until a cake tester comes out clean.
-Once baked, leave them in the muffin tin for 15 minutes then gently remove the muffins from the tin in their cases and place on a cooling rack to completely cool.
-Mix together the icing sugar and the lemon juice then drizzle on top of the muffins.
-Enjoy.
+4. Bake for around 20 minutes or until a cake tester comes out clean.
+Once baked, allow them to sit in the muffin tin for 15 minutes then gently remove the muffins from the tin and transfer to cooling rack to completely cool.

 Nutrition